fbpx C. Michael Johnson | Insurance Coverage Defense Attorney

 First-Party Coverage

-Mike has litigated and counseled clients concerning construction, building and inland marine property losses, building/structure/roof collapses, building/structure/foundation earth and soil subsidence cases, a wide variety of fire and explosion cases, and all manner of property loss from flood, earthquake, wind/rain storm and hurricane.
+Mike has litigated and counseled clients concerning construction, building and inland marine property losses, building / structure / roof collapses, building / structure / foundation earth and soil subsidence cases, a wide variety of fire and explosion cases, and all manner of property loss from flood, earthquake, wind/rainstorm, and hurricane.
 These cases commonly involve complex business interruption and extra expense coverage issues.
-Policies commonly involved are Commercial Property “All Risk” Primary/Excess Policies, Commercial Inland Marine and Builders Risk Policies, Manuscript Property Coverage Policies, Marine Hull Policies and Fine Arts Policies.
+Policies commonly involved are Commercial Property “All Risk” Primary/Excess Policies, Commercial Inland Marine and Builders Risk Policies, Manuscript Property Coverage Policies, Marine Hull Policies, and Fine Arts Policies.

 Case Examples:

-• Collapse cases: One of the largest underground building commercial structures in the country located in Virginia; underground transportation tunnel in Los Angles, 120-foot-tall Super-Gantry crane in Louisiana; hail collapse of glass roof of one of the country’s largest hydroponic greenhouse in Nebraska; hotel in Key West.
+• Collapse Cases: One of the largest underground building commercial structures in the country located in Virginia; underground transportation tunnel in Los Angles, 120-foot-tall Super-Gantry crane in Louisiana; hail collapse of glass roof of one of the country’s largest hydroponic greenhouse in Nebraska; hotel in Key West.

 • Defective Construction: Damage to commercial construction projects during construction by fire, explosion, and water intrusion through roofs, walls and window systems in Alabama, Georgia, Florida, Nevada and North Carolina.